wp-plugins/standard-widget-extensions/readme.txt

 1. Sticky Sidebar

 Twenty Twelve/Twenty Eleven users can use this plugin out of the box.
+Twenty Thirteen users have to need [some work to use it](http://en.hetarena.com/archives/207 "some work to use it").
 Other theme users can adjust class names and/or IDs to suit the theme.
 You can find options for the plugin by selecting a menu 'Settings' - 'Standard WE'.
 Detailed description for parameters are in [the plugin homepage](http://en.hetarena.com/standard-widget-extensions#setting "Parameter description").